Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Scenario generation

 \section{Scenario generation}

 In the previous section, we showed that under mild conditions the value of a tail risk measure only depends on the distribution of outcomes in the risk region.
-In this section we demonstrate how this feature may be exploited for the purposes of scenario generation and scenario reduction.
+In this section we demonstrate how this feature may be exploited for the purposes of scenario generation.

 We assume throughout this section that our scenario sets are constructed from some underlying probabilistic model from which we can draw independent identically distributed samples.
-We also assume we have a set $\riskregion\subset\rd$ which satisfies the aggregation condition and for which we can easily test membership.
-We refer to $\riskregion$ as a \emph{a conservative risk region}, and its complement $\riskregion^{c}$ as the conservative non-risk region or \emph{aggregation region}.
-Note that we reserve the symbol $\riskregion_{\mathcal{X}}$ to denote the \emph{exact} risk region as defined in \eqref{eq:tailrisk-def-risk-region-2}.
-Our general approach is to prioritize the construction of scenarios in the approximate risk region.
+We also assume we have a set $\riskregion_{\mathcal{X}}\subseteq \riskregion\subset\rvsup$ which satisfies the aggregation condition for the problem under consideration, and for which we can easily test membership.
+The set $\riskregion$ may be an \emph{exact risk region}, that is $\riskregion=\riskregion_{\mathcal{X}}$, or it could a \emph{conservative risk region}, that is $\riskregion \supset \riskregion_{\mathcal{X}}$.
+To avoid repeating cumbersome terminology, we simply refer to $\riskregion$ as a risk region, differentiating between the conservative and exact cases only where necessary.
+The complement $\riskregion^{c}$ will be referred to as the \emph{aggregation region} for reasons which will become clear.
+Our general approach to scenario generation is to prioritize the construction of scenarios in the risk region $\mathcal{R}$.

-In Section~\ref{sec:tailrisk-aggr-sampl-reduct} we present and analyse two concrete approaches: aggregation sampling and aggregation reduction.
+In Section~\ref{sec:tailrisk-aggr-sampl-reduct} we present and analyse a scenario generation method which we call aggregation sampling.
 In Section~\ref{sec:tailrisk-scengen-alt} we briefly discuss alternative ways of exploiting risk regions for scenario generation.